San Diego—February 19, 2011

 This is the first paper that has looked at the coincidence of FAI and sports hernia, and has practical implications for practice.
-“Groin pulls and lower abdominal muscle strains are frequently associated with hip joint mechanical problems, and patients should make sure that doctors are looking at both those locations as potential sources of the pain,” said Dr. Kelly, who is also in the Sports Medicine and Shoulder Service at HSS.
+“Groin pulls and lower abdominal muscle strains are frequently associated with hip joint mechanical problems, and patients should make sure that doctors are looking at both those locations as potential sources of the pain,” said Dr. Kelly, who is also in the Sports Medicine Service at HSS.
 “Before this study we knew that both impingement in the hip joint and athletic pubalgia were the cause of decreased function and pain in athletes.
 Now we recognize that there is a close relationship between those two, and oftentimes the problems coexist and need to be looked at when treatment options are being discussed.”

 Other Hospital for Special Surgery investigators involved in the study include Asheesh Bedi, M.D., former resident who is now at the University of Michigan Medical Center; Sommer Hammoud, M.D.; Erin Magennis, B.A.; William Meyers, M.D., Drexel University College of Medicine; and Bryan Kelly, M.D.